DataDog/terraform-provider-datadog/docs/resources/screenboard.md

 Nested `widget` `tile_def` blocks have the following structure:

-- `viz` - (Required) Should be the same as the widget's type.
+- `viz`: (Required) Should be the same as the widget's type.
 One of "timeseries", "query_value", "hostmap", "change", "toplist", "process".
-- `request` - (Required) Nested block describing the request to use when displaying the widget.
+- `request`: (Required) Nested block describing the request to use when displaying the widget.
 The structure of this block is described below.
 Multiple request blocks are allowed within a given tile_def block.
-- `marker` - (Optional, only for widgets of type "timeseries") Nested block describing the marker to use when displaying the widget.
+- `marker`: (Optional, only for widgets of type "timeseries") Nested block describing the marker to use when displaying the widget.
 The structure of this block is described below.
 Multiple marker blocks are allowed within a given tile_def block.
-- `event` - (Optional, only for widgets of type "timeseries") Nested block describing the event overlays to use when displaying the widget.
+- `event`: (Optional, only for widgets of type "timeseries") Nested block describing the event overlays to use when displaying the widget.
 The structure of this block is described below.
 At most one such block should be present in a given tile_def block.
-- `custom_unit` - (Optional, only for widgets of type "query_value") The unit for the value displayed in the widget
+- `custom_unit`: (Optional, only for widgets of type "query_value") The unit for the value displayed in the widget
-- `autoscale` - (Optional, only for widgets of type "query_value") Boolean indicating whether to automatically scale the tile.
+- `autoscale`: (Optional, only for widgets of type "query_value") Boolean indicating whether to automatically scale the tile.
-- `precision` - (Optional, only for widgets of type "query_value") The precision to use when displaying the tile.
+- `precision`: (Optional, only for widgets of type "query_value") The precision to use when displaying the tile.
-- `text_align` - (Optional, only for widgets of type "query_value") The alignment of the text.
+- `text_align`: (Optional, only for widgets of type "query_value") The alignment of the text.
-- `node_type` - (Optional, only for widgets of type "hostmap") The type of node used.
+- `node_type`: (Optional, only for widgets of type "hostmap") The type of node used.
 Either "host" or "container".
-- `scope` - (Optional, only for widgets of type "hostmap") The list of tags to filter nodes by.
+- `scope`: (Optional, only for widgets of type "hostmap") The list of tags to filter nodes by.
-- `group` - (Optional, only for widgets of type "hostmap") The list of tags to group nodes by.
+- `group`: (Optional, only for widgets of type "hostmap") The list of tags to group nodes by.
-- `no_group_hosts` - (Optional, only for widgets of type "hostmap") Boolean indicating whether to show ungrouped nodes.
+- `no_group_hosts`: (Optional, only for widgets of type "hostmap") Boolean indicating whether to show ungrouped nodes.
-- `no_metric_hosts` - (Optional, only for widgets of type "hostmap") Boolean indicating whether to show nodes with no metrics.
+- `no_metric_hosts`: (Optional, only for widgets of type "hostmap") Boolean indicating whether to show nodes with no metrics.
-- `style` - (Optional, only for widgets of type "hostmap") Nested block describing how to display the widget.
+- `style`: (Optional, only for widgets of type "hostmap") Nested block describing how to display the widget.
 The structure of this block is described below.
 At most one such block should be present in a given tile_def block.

 ### Nested `widget` `tile_def` `style` blocks